 The “Bill of Rights” for Nursing Home Residents

 The Nursing Home Reform Act was passed in 1987 as part of the Omnibus Budget Reconciliation Act.
 It establishes a “bill of rights” for residents and requires that every skilled nursing facility provide certain services to their residents.
 Nursing homes that are not in compliance cannot receive Medicaid and Medicare payments, which make up a large part of most nursing homes’ income, so this is something that they have to take seriously.
-A nursing home lawyer can help you understand if your (or your loved one’s) rights are being violated.
+Our nursing home lawyer can help you understand if your (or your loved one’s) rights are being violated.

 Nursing home residents have an absolute right (as set out in 42 U.S. Code § 1395i-3 as well as many states’ laws) to: